hadesain/catconvert/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Requires at least: 3.5
 Tested up to: 3.5
-Stable tag: 0.1
+Stable tag: 0.3

-Adds a download button to youtube movies
+Adds a link under embedded video's which allows the users to convert the video to mp3, supports: Youtube, Vimeo, Metacafe and many others

 == Description ==